 But once you’ve paid your fare, there are no “resort fees” or other extras for your room like you might see in some hotels.

 Is food included in a cruise?
 These days specialty restaurants that charge (covered below) are becoming more popular on cruises (at least for the cruise lines… maybe not passengers), but for many places to eat, the cost is included in your cruise fare.
 This includes the buffet (which serves breakfast, lunch, and dinner) and the main dining room.

 There are usually another handful of restaurants like Guy’s Burger Joint on Carnival that are included.
 For all of these restaurants, if you want to eat just head up to the counter or the table and get your food.
 There’s no card to swipe or charge to pay.

-Every night of your cruise will have a show, usually with a couple of showtimes.
+Several nights of your cruise will have a show, usually with a couple of showtimes.
 There will also likely be comedians, movies, and musical performances.
-Meanwhile during the day there are tons of activities from movies to belly flop contests to trivia that are put on by the crew.
+Meanwhile, during the day there are tons of activities from movies to belly flop contests to trivia that are put on by the crew.
 Entertainment will vary by cruise line.
 High-end lines won’t have belly flop contests, for instance.

 No matter the time of day (except for early morning hours), there is some entertainment happening around the ship that you can enjoy.
 You won’t be nickeled and dimed when it comes to having a good time.

 Pools?
 Hot tubs?
 Mini-golf?
 Rock climbing?
 Waterslides?
 The ship that you sail will have tons of activities to enjoy around the clock.
 This can include things you never even thought possible on a ship, including ziplining.

 The good news is that most of them are free of charge.
 You simply get to enjoy them as part of the fare you pay for the cruise.
 So you don’t have to worry about running out of things to do on the ship… nor do you have to worry about being charged for many of them.